devstress/FLINK.NET/README.md

 *   **[Local High Throughput Test](./docs/wiki/Sample-Local-High-Throughput-Test.md)**: Demonstrates setting up a local environment and running a high-throughput test.

 ## AI-Assisted Development
-The development of Flink.NET has been significantly accelerated and enhanced with the assistance of Google's Jules AI, showcasing a modern approach to software engineering.
+The development of Flink.NET has been significantly accelerated and enhanced with the assistance of ChatGPT's Codex AI and Google's Jules AI, showcasing a modern approach to software engineering.

 ## Getting Involved & Contribution